During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 Now it’s time to get to the nitty gritty, as we:

-• compare the CMS systems we tested head-to-head, and
+- compare the CMS systems we tested head-to-head, and

 If you want to know why we came to our conclusions, then we’ve got all the info you need coming up…

-Quick answer
+Quick answers

 The best CMS for SEO right now

-The best CMS for SEO is also the world’s most popular: WordPress.
-Joomla (particularly version 4) runs it close.
-But when combined with the YOAST SEO plugin, WordPress’s out-the-box speed, full control over all on-page SEO fundamentals, and huge community support give it the edge.
+But when combined with the YOAST SEO plugin, WordPress’s out-of-the-box speed, full control over all on-page SEO fundamentals, and huge community support still give it the edge.

-The best website building platform for SEO
+The best website-building platform for SEO

 While WordPress and Joomla can be classified as fully-fledged CMS systems, the other three platforms we tested (Wix, Squarespace, and GoDaddy) are better classified into the subcategory “website building platforms”.
-Wix was the clear winner in this subcategory, offering much greater control over SEO fundamentals than its peers.
+Wix was still the clear winner in this subcategory, offering much greater control over SEO fundamentals than its peers.

 How we selected the CMS systems to test